 - Resonance of Fate: Breaking your pistols is actually one of the main game mechanics.
 It doesn't show on the models, but in the inventory screen you can see your pistol decked out with ridiculous stuff like a drum magazine for absurd amounts of ammo before having to reload (really good, since you unload one cartridge with every attack), scopes stacked on top of each other, and multiple handles for decreased recoil.

 - Splinter Cell also features one of these.
 Even better, it's silenced from the start and never stops being that way.

-- For Vampire: The Masquerade - Bloodlines characters who don't specialize in combat, the late-game Colt Anaconda offers the best combo of accuracy and firepower.
+- For Vampire Bloodlines characters who don't specialize in combat, the late-game Colt Anaconda offers the best combo of accuracy and firepower.
 Even combat-based characters may find themselves using it primarily, despite the availability of automatic rifles and shotguns.

 Hello, Unknown Troper.
 You'll need to get known to lend a hand here.